Trebolium/singer_id_encoder/README.md

 3. Generating a directory that contains the configuration parameters and model checkpoint data
 4. Generating a directory within a parent directory to reflect the history of training when using pretrained weights from a previous models `saved_model.pt` checkpoint.

 These functionalities have allowed us to explore feature-engineering, measuring the effects of different inputs on the performance of this network in the context of the singing domain.
-Reports of this will be presented in our upcoming paper.
+Reports of this will be presented in our upcoming paper, and further updates to this repository including feature engineering, results and pretrained models are forthcoming.

 To train the network at default settings, simply run: